Sugar Alternatives: 3 Healthy Sugar Substitutes to Try

 What Are The Negative Side Effects of Artificial Sweeteners?

 Sucralose, saccharin, and aspartame are widely used, artificial sweeteners.
 These sugars are dangerous at best and offer no nutritional value.
-Sucralose, aspartame, and saccharin are man-made or synthetic sweeteners used by brands like Splenda, Equal, and Nutrasweet.
+Sucralose, aspartame, and saccharin are man-made or synthetic sweeteners.
 These sweeteners have no nutritional value but they significantly affect our glucose and digestive systems.
 Artificial sweeteners come from a chemical called organochlorine.
 Studies show that the chemicals used to create artificial sweeteners change the environment of microbiota in our gut.
 The chemicals reduce the good bacteria in our gut and alter our glucose and insulin.
 Studies also show that heated sucralose or Splenda (such as in pastries to make them ‘sugar-free’) results in the toxic generation of a chemical called chloropropanol.
 Chloropropanol acts like a carcinogen in our bodies.

 Artificial Sweeteners to Avoid